Meitnerium

-Meitnerium is a synthetic chemical element with the symbol Mt and atomic number 109.
+Meitnerium is a synthetic chemical element; it has symbol Mt and atomic number 109.
 It is an extremely radioactive synthetic element (an element not found in nature, but can be created in a laboratory).
 The most stable known isotope, meitnerium-278, has a half-life of 4.5 seconds, although the unconfirmed meitnerium-282 may have a longer half-life of 67 seconds.
-The GSI Helmholtz Centre for Heavy Ion Research near Darmstadt, Germany, first created this element in 1982.
-It is named after Lise Meitner.
+The element was first synthesized in August 1982 by the GSI Helmholtz Centre for Heavy Ion Research near Darmstadt, Germany, and it was named after the Austrian-Swedish nuclear physicist Lise Meitner in 1997.

 In the periodic table, meitnerium is a d-block transactinide element.
 It is a member of the 7th period and is placed in the group 9 elements, although no chemical experiments have yet been carried out to confirm that it behaves as the heavier homologue to iridium in group 9 as the seventh member of the 6d series of transition metals.
-Meitnerium is calculated to have similar properties to its lighter homologues, cobalt, rhodium, and iridium.
+Meitnerium is calculated to have properties similar to its lighter homologues, cobalt, rhodium, and iridium.